marscher/trajdb/README.md

 ### meta-collections?
 A collection can be part in multiple meta-collection which helps to catalog even more.
+A meta-collection can also be part of other meta-collections.
+This way we can build hierarchies of collections.

 ### upload trajectories
 The user can upload individual trajectory files to TrajDB and associate it to a collection.

 Attributes to store:

-* uri - where is the trajectory located?
+* uri - where is the trajectory located? (in-case of multiple data stores)
 * n\_frame - how long (in frames) is the trajectory?
 * timestep - in which interval has the traj been saved?
 * hash - to (re-)identify the file (prior uploading, to avoid duplicates)